When I was a kid, I grew up doing a youth program that had a lot of fun games and races.

 Instead, I try to give specifics or proactively make the magic happen.

 When I first began to guest blog, one of the most effective things I discovered was asking for opportunities rather than digging for them on my own.
-In fact, Adam connected me to Ashley, which lead to writing 10 Tools You Need to Create a Blogging Empire on the MadLemmings blog, one of Ashley’s most shared hits of 2015.
+In fact, Adam connected me to Ashley, which lead to writing an article on the MadLemmings blog, one of Ashley’s most shared hits of 2015.

 This saved me time Googling around and doing a completely cold pitch and built my relationship with another awesome marketer.